 Are you eligible for assistance?

 Some groups of people who have lived abroad are not entitled to help if they are homeless.
-For example, the council will check if you're subject to immigration control or if you're an EEA member, whether you fulfil certain criteria.
+For example, the council will check if you're subject to immigration control or if you're an EEA member, whether you fulfill certain criteria.

 Are you homeless or threatened with homelessness?